5/1/2024

 Mike

-God, thank you for that color.
-And then just, Mike, for my follow-up, can you mention or comment on any additional opportunities you have in magma to partly offset this additional demand weakness?
-You mentioned raising the target to a total of $175 million for the year.
-It sounds like you've accomplished a number of projects to achieve that target thus far, but what else, I mean, what above and beyond the $150 million or even the $135 million, do you have at your disposal to help offset some persistent demand weakness?
+Got it.
+Thank you for that color.
+And then just for my follow-up, can you mention or comment on any additional opportunities you have in magma to probably offset this additional demand weakness?
+You mentioned raising the target to over $175 million.
+For the year, it sounds like you've accomplished a number of projects to achieve that target thus far.
+But what else, I mean, what above and beyond the 150 or even the 175 do you have at your disposal to help offset some of this persistent demand weakness?
 Thank you.

 speaker

 Yeah, so we see opportunities in multiple markets.
-Magma, given its flexibility, scalability, time to market, and many other things, lower capital intensity, lower total cost of ownership, the ability to collocate or near-locate, has many opportunities for magma.
-So, for example, what we're doing right now in Kentucky is to put capacity right where the demand is for these craft stealers, making capacity available for them to be able to guarantee their supply.
+Magma, given its flexibility, scalability, time to market, and many other things, lower capital intensity, lower total cost of ownership.
+The ability to co-locate or near locate has many opportunities for magma.
+So, for example, what we're doing right now in Kentucky is to put capacity right where the demand is for these craft distillers, making capacity available for them to be able to guarantee their supply.
 Like that, you will be able to map similar situations across the United States and in other markets.
 And there are enough opportunities already identified to support a large-scale deployment starting once Gen 3 is concluded.
-So we mentioned here that magma is very good for a fragmented premium market, which is high value, and that's where we're focusing our efforts and our plans at this point.
+So we mentioned here that magma is very good for fragmented premium market, which is high value, and that's where we're focusing our efforts and our plans at this point.

 speaker

-And, Mike, to your question on what's driving the additional benefits we're looking for in the margin expansion initiatives going from one to 50 to 175, keep in mind 75 million of that is related to restructuring of various facilities or SG&A reductions that we made decisions on in the fourth quarter of last year.
+And Mike, to your question on what's driving the additional benefits we're looking for in the margin expansion initiatives going from 150 to 175, keep in mind 75 million of that is related to restructuring of various facilities or SG&A reductions that we made decisions on in the fourth quarter of last year.
 All that work is substantially done, and so we are at the run rate of that benefit already.
 And so that certainly helped us in the first quarter and gives us the confidence.
 So we really are looking at another $100 million above that.
-And if you look at historically how the company has performed on these initiatives that's in our wheelhouse, one thing I would add, and a big shout out to the operations team, we're seeing the best performance in the operation in seven years, and that is providing us a backdrop of being able to drive more benefits in that regard.
-And we are shifting some of our capital spend, a little bit less on growth right now because of the softness in the automation, things like that, that's sustained additional benefits this year, but also really build the pipeline for continued benefits and continued margin expansions into the future.
+And if you look at historically how the company has performed on these initiatives, that's in our wheelhouse.
+One thing I would add, and a big shout out to the operations team, we're seeing the best performance in the operation in seven years.
+And that is providing us a backdrop of being able to drive more benefits in that regard.
+And we are shifting some of our capital spend a little bit less on growth right now because of the softness in the market, and a little bit more towards cost-related projects, automation, things like that, that sustain additional benefits this year, but also really build the pipeline for continued benefits and continued margin expansions into the future.

 speaker